 Along the way, it has been my intent to create Backdoor Survival as a kinder and gentler prepper website.
 This is a site that welcomes everyone without political or religious overtones.
 It has also been eclectic in content covering a wide range of topics spanning preparedness, homesteading, healthy living and life in general.

-This latest think piece from contributing author author Richard Broome, asks that you to open your mind and your heart to the realities of who we are and what we are trying to accomplish as forward thinkers in the 21st century.
+This latest think piece from contributing author Richard Broome, asks that you to open your mind and your heart to the realities of who we are and what we are trying to accomplish as forwarding thinkers in the 21st century.

 DO NOT GO GENTLE INTO THE NIGHT